French ship Redoutable (1795): Quibéron mutinies

 Suffren was attached to the Brest fleet under Vice-admiral de Grimouard, later replaced by Morard de Galles.
 Under Captain Obet, she departed Brest in 1793 for a cruise to Quibéron.
 In September, the crews of the fleet revolted in the Quibéron mutinies, including the crew of Suffren.
 In retaliation, Suffren was renamed Redoutable on 20 May 1795.
 The same day, she received the new naval flag of the Republic, the full tricolour which replaced the white flag with a tricolour canton, and hoisted her.

 Service in Brest

 From March to June 1794 under Captain Dorré, she was the flagship of the naval station of Cancale.
 She comprised the Cancale division together with her sister ship Nestor, under Captain Monnier.

-In December, she took part in the Croisière du Grand Hiver under Captain Moncousu; upon departure, she broke her cables, but unlike the ill-fated Républicain, she managed to reach the open sea, followed by the frigate Vertu.
+In December, she took part in the Croisière du Grand Hiver under Captain Pierre Augustin Moncousu; upon departure, she broke her cables, but unlike the ill-fated Républicain, she managed to reach the open sea, followed by the frigate Vertu.
 However, the damage sustained in the incident forced her to cancel her departure, and she returned to Brest.